babashka/process/API.md

   the exit code.

   Supported options:
+   - `:cmd`: a vector of strings.
+A single string can be tokenized into a vector of strings with [`tokenize`](#babashka.process/tokenize).
+      Overrides the variadic `args` argument.
-   - `:in`, `:out`, `:err`: objects compatible with `clojure.java.io/copy` that will be copied to or from the process's corresponding stream.
+   - `:in`, `:out`, `:err`: objects compatible with `clojure.java.io/copy` that will be copied to from the process's corresponding stream.
       May be set to `:inherit` for redirecting to the parent process's corresponding stream.
 Optional `:in-enc`, `:out-enc` and `:err-enc` values will be passed along to `clojure.java.io/copy`.
       For redirecting to Clojure's `*in*`, `*out*` or `*err*` stream, set